Bathing Water Quality

 For planning purposes the Environment Agency uses unofficial classifications based on these standards for samples collected during years before 2015.
 These classifications use data collected using different analytical methods for data prior to 2012 and are therefore approximations of the class that the bathing water would have achieved if the new bathing water quality standards had been in force.

-These classifications are included on this website to show the history of water quality at each bathing water and are marked with an p icon.
+Prior to 2015, classifications are included on this website to show the history of bathing water quality.
+These are marked with a p icon.
 The official classifications before 2015 are based on the old standards and can be found here or on the water quality data pages of this application.
-The first official classification under these new standards will be published towards the end of 2015, when there is a full four-year dataset became available.

 If water is classified as poor, then the symbol for "poor" together with a sign showing advice against bathing must be displayed in the following year.
 A sign displaying a "poor" classification and advice against bathing does not mean bathing is banned or that a beach is closed, beaches remain open for people to enjoy.